 Southampton University scientists have found evidence that awareness continues for at least several minutes after clinical death which was previously thought impossible.

-Consciousness after clinical death: “Whether it fades away afterwards, we do not know”
+Consciousness after clinical death or Near death experiences “Whether it fades away afterward, we do not know”

 He continued, saying: ” One in five said they had felt an unusual sense of peacefulness while nearly one third said time had slowed down or speeded up.
 Some recalled seeing a bright light; a golden flash or the Sun shining.
 Others recounted feelings of fear or drowning or being dragged through deep water.
-13 per cent said they had felt separated from their bodies and the same number said their sensed had been heightened.”
+13 percent said they had felt separated from their bodies and the same number said their senses had been heightened.”

-The study director said, “In this study we wanted to go beyond the emotionally charged yet poorly defined term of “near death experiences” to explore objectively what happens when we die.
-While it was not possible to absolutely prove the reality or meaning of patients’ experiences and claims of awareness, (due to the very low incidence – two percent – of explicit recall of visual awareness or so called out of body experiences), it was impossible to disclaim them either and more work is needed in this area”.
+The study director said, “In this study, we wanted to go beyond the emotionally charged yet poorly defined term of “near death experience” to explore objectively what happens when we die.
+While it was not possible to absolutely prove the reality or meaning of patients’ experiences and claims of awareness, (due to the very low incidence – two percent – of explicit recall of visual awareness or so-called out of body experiences), it was impossible to disclaim them either and more work is needed in this area”.